johnajunghans/react-circular-calendar/README.md

 ### WheelOutline

-A component that renders the structural outline of the circular calendar wheel.
+A component that renders the structural outline of the wheel calendar.
 It provides the base SVG structure and visual framework for the calendar, including sector divisions and optional text markers.

 | Name | Type | Required | Default Value | Description |
 |------|------|----------|---------------|-------------|